 9. Be aware while clicking on shortened links

 Social sites have promoted short links.
 These short links are not often safe.
-If anyone sends you a link without any context or if the link is send by untrusted sources, do not click on it.
-You may also use third party services to know where a link leads to – before you click it.
+If anyone sends you a link without any context or if the link is sent by untrusted sources, do not click on it.
+You may also use third-party services to know where a link leads to – before you click it.
 One such Short URL Expander service is wheredoesthislinkgo.com.

 10. Use Social sites safely